kubernetes-retired/service-catalog/docs/v1/use-cases.md

 ## Requesting Services (Consumer)

-* As a User, how do I cause a new Service Instance to be created from the Service Catalog?
+* As an Application Operator, how do I cause a new Service Instance to be created from the Service Catalog?
-* As a User, how do I bind an application to an existing Service Instance?
+* As an Application Operator, how do I bind an application to an existing Service Instance?
 * How does the catalog support multiple consumers in different Kubernetes namespaces of the same Service Instance?
-* As a User, who has requested a Service Instance, know that a request for a service instance has been fulfilled?
+* As an Application Operator, who has requested a Service Instance, know that a request for a service instance has been fulfilled?
-* As a User, I should be able to pass parameters to be used by the Service Instance or Binding when causing a new Service Instance to be created, so that I may change the attributes of the Service Instance or Binding.
+* As an Application Operator, I should be able to pass parameters to be used by the Service Instance or Binding when causing a new Service Instance to be created, so that I may change the attributes of the Service Instance or Binding.